MitchellX/RecordCommand/README.md

 # testImage
-this repository is used to display image file on the remote server for client
+this repository aims to record some frequently-used command, including Linux and python commands.

 # Git Command